apache/arrow/docs/source/python/integration/extending.rst

 .. default-domain:: cpp

-The Arrow C++ and Pyarrow C++ header files are bundled with a pyarrow installation.
+The Arrow C++ and PyArrow C++ header files are bundled with a pyarrow installation.
 To get the absolute path to this directory (like ``numpy.get_include()``), use:

 .. code-block:: python